Essentials of Teaching and Learning

 This workshop series provides a foundation in important aspects of teaching and learning in higher education.
 Faculty, graduate students, and academic support staff seeking to earn the Essentials of Teaching and Learning Certificate should attend each of the five workshops in this series and also complete one peer observation by visiting a TOP Course.
 The program has been designed so that the certificate can be earned in one semester but there is no time limit.

-- Using Feedback to Improve Teaching and Learning: Feedback is integral to the teaching and learning process.
+- Using Feedback to Improve Teaching and Learning (3 hours): Feedback is integral to the teaching and learning process.
 Providing students with feedback can motivate and guide behavior change that translates into student success.
 Soliciting feedback from students allows faculty to make changes in their instructional strategies that also lead to student success.
 This workshop provides an overview of tools and strategies for giving and receiving feedback – both traditional and technology-based – that can be easily incorporated into any course.

 4a.
 Difference in the Classroom: The real-life implications of implicit biases can create invisible barriers to opportunity and achievement for some students -- a stark contrast to the values and intentions of educators and administrators who dedicate their professional lives to their students' success.
 This workshop will focus on understanding our lens, and dissecting implicit bias and its effects in the classroom.
 (Facilitated by the Multicultural Resource Center)